 Hi friends.
 What’s new with you?
 The countdown to our next Scottish adventure is officially ON!
-The light at the end of a very long tunnel is finally shining through and the long wait is almost over.
+The light at the end of a very long tunnel is finally shining through, and the long wait is almost over.
 I am more excited than I can say.
 Oh, what wonderful new things I will have to share with you soon!

-Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland to visit Aberlady Parish Church.
-Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian – a very fine part of the country indeed.
+Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland, to visit Aberlady Parish Church.
+Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian.

-In my last blog post, I wrote about Lindisfarne Castle which sits on the religiously significant Holy Island.
-What a coincidence that today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
-In fact, in 1863 a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
-The carvings on the cross were found to be similar to artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
+In my last blog post, I wrote about Lindisfarne Castle, which sits on the religiously significant Holy Island.
+By coincidence, today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
+In fact, in 1863, a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
+The carvings on the cross are similar to the artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
 How magnificent!

+Hello, friends.
 Do you ever feel like the gears in your brain get stuck?
-Seriously, I have been trying to put words to paper for four solid days and I haven’t been able to get past ‘hello’!
+Seriously, I have been trying to put words to paper for four solid days, and I haven’t been able to get past ‘hello’!
 Maybe it has something to do with the elephant sitting on my left sinus cavity.
-Anyway, if today’s post stinks, you will know why! 😀
+Anyway, if today’s post stinks, you’ll know why. 😀

 Today we’re going to take a quick look at the oldest surviving building in Edinburgh.
 This is St. Margaret’s Chapel, located at Edinburgh Castle.

+Hi, friends.
 Did everyone had a nice weekend?
-I spent mine planting lots of pretty pink flowers, eating delicious food, visiting with family and friends, and writing a word or two.
-The long Memorial Day holiday is almost over and tomorrow it’s back to business as usual.
+I spent time planting lots of pretty pink flowers, eating delicious food, visiting with family and friends, and writing a word or two.
+The long Memorial Day holiday is almost over, and tomorrow it’s back to business as usual.

 We had no idea what we were looking at that day and assumed it was a castle ruin.
-It wasn’t until we chartered a sailing tour of the Firth (a blast – more on that in a future post) that we saw this remarkable structure in clearer view.
-Turns out it was Inchcolm Abbey, the most well-preserved group of monastic buildings in Scotland.
+It wasn’t until we went sailing on the Firth (more on that in a future post) that we got a better view.
+It turned out to be Inchcolm Abbey, the most well-preserved group of monastic buildings in Scotland.

 Is the calendar really turning a page today?
-It feels like we just celebrated the new year and here it is already four months in.
+It feels like we just celebrated the new year, and here it is already four months in.
 Not that I’m complaining, mind you.
 I adore the month of April.
-The breeze blows softer, the grass turns greener, the sun shines warmer.
-With every new leaf that springs forth on the trees and every tender shoot that arises from the ground, I am reminded that all things are being made new once again.
+The breeze blows softer, the grass turns greener, and the sun shines warmer.
+With every new leaf and every tender shoot, I am reminded how all things are being made new.
 Kind of an appropriate allegory for today, I think.

-With today being Easter Sunday, I thought it would be relevant to journey with you to the ruins of a place in Gullane, Scotland that no doubt saw many an Easter Sunday celebration – St. Andrews Kirk in Gullane, Scotland.
+With today being Easter Sunday, I thought it would be appropriate to journey with you to the ruins of a place that no doubt saw many an Easter Sunday celebration – St. Andrews Kirk in Gullane, Scotland.